griffithlab/civic-docs/docs/using/browsing.rst

      - Evidence ID of the Item
    * - Gene
      - Gene associated with the Item
-   * - Variant
+   * - Molecular Profile
-     - Variant associated with the Item
+     - Molecular Profile associated with the Item
    * - Description
      - Description of the Item
    * - Diseases